Film Geographies is an international platform, archive, and curatorial network exploring the relationship between film and place.

 The platform operates across academic and cultural contexts, supporting new forms of research, curation, and public engagement.
 It enables connections between filmmakers and geographers, foregrounds place-based storytelling, and creates spaces where film functions as both method and medium.

 Film Geographies is now entering its next phase, expanding its international curatorial network and developing the archive as a shared resource.
-It welcomes collaborations with institutions, organisations, and individuals interested in hosting screenings, contributing work, or building new strands of activity.
+Registering is free to watch any films.
+Contact us if you are interested in hosting a screenings, submitting a film, or building new strands of activity.

 What makes a film geographical?